mstf-96/OS-Lab-Assignments/Assignment 14/README.md

 - cos
 - tan
 - cot
-- sqrt
+- sqrt\
-to use two operand functions enter the first number then press function button then enter the second number and press equal button\
+To use two operand functions enter the first number then press function button then enter the second number and press equal button\
 Two operand functions :
 - add
 - sub